janwilmake/monacobro/README.md

 # TODO

 - Automatically adjust to system-theme
-- Ensure it updates data when application/json data updates
+- ✅ Use `mutation-observer.html` example to allow listening to changes of the data and rendering that.
-- Try to reduce layout shifts onload
+- Try to reduce layout shifts onload and on refresh

 Focus on buglessness.
 Then use this in lmpify (for URLs only at first).
 Worth a post.

 - url has: inlay with tokencount, orange underline color style, goto button, hover title+description+og-image
 - on every edit, content should load in new monacobro-data object just like with textarea, so new urls get added quickly.

 Having this will open the door to something much more interesting: a background agent, gathering suggestions and caching those, then showing them inline in the markdown!
-It may be interesting to use the Task API for this!
+It may be interesting to use the Task API for this, but also, of course, my own apis.